 In-Solution Trypsin Digestion and Sample Clean-Up with Solid-Phase Extraction (SPE)

 Aliquot 50 micrograms of the protein sample into a new tube [1] and bring up the volume with lysis buffer [2].
 Then, add DTT to a final concentration of 20 millimolar to the tube [3] and incubate the sample at 37 degrees Celsius for 30 minutes with shaking [4].
 Authors: Is full form of the DTT as Dithiothreitol?
 Please confirm?
+Yes

 WIDE: Talent aliquoting protein samples to new tube.